Frequently Asked Questions asked by those thinking about using Guide

 Is there a printed manual?

-Guide comes with a printed, spiral-bound manual.
 It's hoped that the software will be intuitive enough that you won't need to use the manual (and it does seem people only use a manual if they are in serious trouble.)
-But Guide is a huge, complex, powerful program.
-Eventually, you'll want to make use of that power to do something such as add new comets or asteroids, or to hook in your own datasets to be shown using your own custom symbols.
+But Guide 9.1 is a huge, complex, powerful program.
+Eventually, you may want to make use of that power to do something a little out of the ordinary.
 When that happens, the manual will be an excellent reference.

 What's the guarantee/return policy?

-Guide comes with a 30-day return policy.
-Just ship the CD-ROM back with a note requesting a refund.
+Guide 9.1 comes with a 30-day return policy.
+Just ship the DVD back with a note requesting a refund.
 (You need not give any reasons for the return, but it would be appreciated if you did.)

 Do I have to download the updated software from the Web site?